jsplink/sweet-task-markup-language/README.md

 sweet task markup language
 =================

-(I) Here's a way to document all the sweet stuff you want to do in life, using text.
+Here's a way to document all the sweet stuff you want to do in life, using text.

 	Legend ------------------------------